 It's not uncommon for business owners to respond to feedback and comments from customers, but they usually don't respond by fat-shaming their patrons.

-Unfortunately, that's what happened to Emily Chance, a woman from the UK who vacationed at the Nelcon Hotel in Blackpool, England, and told the Mail Online that after leaving a negative review of the hotel on Booking.com, hotel owner Ken Evans contacted her to say (amongst other things) that she should "be put on a diet."
+Unfortunately, that's what happened to Emily Chance, a British woman who decided to go on holiday to the Nelcon Hotel in Blackpool, and told the Mail Online that after leaving a negative review of the hotel on Booking.com, hotel owner Ken Evans contacted her to say (amongst other things) that she should "be put on a diet."

 Chance had booked the hotel in September to celebrate her two-year anniversary with her husband, Michael, but found that it left much to be desired.

 "The property itself is in a bad condition the room wasn't too bad but very run down and more of an effort could be made to the rooms considering they ask for money," she had written in her review.
 "The cosmetics of the building were pretty bad.
 You can feel that the floors on the floor we were on are deterioting [sic] as the floor rippled underneath our feet and the squeaks were... the bathroom was clean but not to a five star standard at all."